thingsboard/thingsboard.github.io/docs/edge/getting-started.md

     4:
         image: /images/edge/getting-started-step-1-item-5.png
         title: 'Now your device should be listed first, since table sort devices using created time by default. '

+step2:
+    0:
+        image: /images/edge/getting-started-step-2-item-1.png
+        title: 'Login to your ThingsBoard <b>CE</b> UI instance and open Devices page.'
+    1:
+        image: /images/edge/getting-started-step-2-item-2.png
+        title: 'Verify that "My New Device" device was created on the ThingsBoard CE cloud.'
+    2:
+        image: /images/edge/getting-started-step-2-item-3.png
+        title: 'Click on the "My New Device" device and navigate to the "Relations" tab.'
+    3:
+        image: /images/edge/getting-started-step-2-item-4.png
+        title: 'Change direction "From" to "To" and see relation to the edge that has provisioned this device.'

+step31:
+    0:
+        image: /images/edge/getting-started-step-1-item-1.png
+        title: 'Open Device groups page in the ThingsBoard <b>Edge</b> instance.'
+    1:
+        image: /images/edge/getting-started-step-1-item-2.png
+        title: 'Open "All" device group.'
+    2:
+        image: /images/edge/getting-started-step-3-item-1.png
+        title: 'Click on the device row in the table to open device details.'
+    3:
+        image: /images/edge/getting-started-step-3-item-2.png
+        title: 'Click "Copy access token".
+Token will be copied to your clipboard.
+Save it to a safe place.'

+step32:
+    0:
+        image: /images/edge/getting-started-step-3-item-1.png
+        title: 'Click on the device row in the table to open device details.'
+    1:
+        image: /images/edge/getting-started-step-3-item-3.png
+        title: 'Navigate to the telemetry tab.'

+mqttWindows:
+    0:
+        image: /images/helloworld/hello-world-step-3-item-1.png
+        title: 'Create new MQTT Client with the properties listed in screenshots below.'
+    1:
+        image: /images/helloworld/hello-world-step-3-item-2.png
+        title: 'Populate the topic name and payload.
+Make sure the payload is a valid JSON document.
+Click "Publish" button.'

 ---